ubccr/genesysv/README.md

-# GenESysV - Genome Exploration System for Variants is a fast, intuitive and scalable Genome Exploration Open Source Tool for Variants generated from high-throughput sequencing technologies
+# GenESysV - Genome Exploration System for Variants

+GenESysV is a fast, intuitive and scalable Genome Exploration Open Source Tool for Variants generated from high-throughput sequencing technologies

 [Documentation](docs/source/index.rst)